 Phalanx fractures are fractures of the small bones that make up the fingers.

 Phalanges are the small bones that make up the fingers.
-Each finger has a distal, middle and proximal phalanx and the thumb has a distal and proximal phalanx.
+Each finger has a distal, middle and proximal phalanx, and the thumb has a distal and proximal phalanx.
 Phalangeal fractures in adults most commonly involve the distal phalanx, while in children injuries to the growth plate of the small finger are most common.
 Regardless of the patient’s age or location of pain, this diagnosis is made by examination and x-rays.
 Treatment of theses fractures depends on the bone involved and the type of fracture.
 Attention must also be given to the rotation of the fingers that may be associated with a phalangeal fracture.
-There are a variety of fracture patterns and each one calls for treatment tailored to that specific type of fracture.
-Some fractures can be immobilized in a cast or splint, other fractures may need to be manipulated into proper alignment, and other may require surgical intervention for reduction and fixation of the fracture.
+There are a variety of fracture patterns, and each one calls for treatment tailored to that specific type of fracture.
+Some fractures can be immobilized in a cast or splint, other fractures may need to be manipulated into proper alignment and some may require surgical intervention for reduction and fixation of the fracture.

 As our patient, you will have an in-depth consultation with one of our doctors.
 We will create an individualized treatment plan together, tailored to your problem and lifestyle.
 Our doctors prefer non-invasive treatments whenever possible, including physical therapy and/or injections.
 If your problem ultimately does require surgery, our doctors prefer the least invasive surgical techniques possible.
 Our goals are the same as yours: to get you back to living your best life, pain free.